San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-1 overall there, this season.
+- Chicago has two wins against the spread, and is 2-1 overall, at home this season.

-- On the road, San Francisco has only one win against the spread and is 2-1 overall.
+- San Francisco has one win against the spread, and is 2-1 overall, in away games.

-- This season, in three away games, San Francisco has gone over the total once.
+- In three road games this season, San Francisco has gone over the total once.

 Powered by Data Skrive.